 Because children have less experience and balance, they are more susceptible to falls.

-All the while teaching them how to ride more intuitively.
+All the while, we are teaching them how to ride more intuitively.
 So how does one choose the right size of a child’s bicycle?
 Here is a table for a general rule.

 |Age||Body Length||Bike Size|